schubline/west_nile_virus_project/Action Items.md

 ### GitHub Repo
  * Create a GitHub repository for the group.
 Each member should be added as a contributor.
 (DONE)
  * Retrieve the dataset and upload it into a directory named assets.
 (DONE, but may want a cleaner dir structure)
  * Generate a .py or .ipynb file that imports the available data.
-(JW)
+(JW: DONE)

 ### Project Planning
  * Define your deliverable - what is the end result?
 (DONE?)